USGS-R/sedReview/inst/shiny/SedReviewGUI/www/sedReview_manual.md

 1. Click the Summary of Box Coef tab to view a table of non-cross section (point/grab/autosample) sample and comparison cross section (EDI/EWI) sample pairs.
 The information displayed can be used to assess whether WSC personnel are collecting the data needed to determine the representativeness of a point/grab/autosample sample location.
 2. Enter the search interval in hours in the field on the left.
 The search interval is the greatest time difference considered when pairing between the point/grab/autosample sample time and the comparison cross section (EDI/EWI) sample time.
 If a search interval is entered that is too short for what is typical at the site, no sample pair results will be returned.
 You may want to start with a wide search interval (e.g. 3 hrs) at first, then narrow down as needed.
 3. Click Pull Summary!
 The data table, organized by site and WY, will be populated below the search interval box.
-Note that all sitesâ€™ results are presented here, even if no non-cross section samples were collected.
-Look for sites that have non-cross section samples with no corresponding cross section samples and "0â€ for number of pairs (numPairs), which could indicate that steps are not being taken to assess the representativeness of point/grab/autosample sample locations.
+Note that all sites' results are presented here, even if no non-cross section samples were collected.
+Look for sites that have non-cross section samples with no corresponding cross section samples and "0" for number of pairs (numPairs), which could indicate that steps are not being taken to assess the representativeness of point/grab/autosample sample locations.

 Again, you can right click your mouse outside of the plots or user inputs on any screen, and select Save As an html file to preserve the last state of the SedReview session.
 Only tabs, tables, and plots that were populated as part of the session will be preserved.